Learning Semidefinite Regularizers: An Alternating Update Algorithm for Learning Semidefinite Regularizers

-Generic linear maps $\L : \R^{q \times q} \rightarrow \R^d$ (for $d \geq 2$) satisfy the condition $\mathrm{rank}\left(\sum_{i=1}^d \L_{i} Z {\L_{i}}' \right) \geq \mathrm{rank}(Z)$ for all $Z \succeq 0$ with $1 \leq \mathrm{rank}(Z) < q$.
-Therefore, this assumption in Corollary \ref{thm:external_normalizablelinearmaps} is not particularly restrictive.
-The polynomial-time complexity of the (general) Operator Sinkhorn iterative procedure -- in terms of the number of iterations required to obtain a desired accuracy to the fixed-point -- has recently been established in \cite{GGOW:15}.
+The polynomial-time complexity of the (general) Operator Sinkhorn iterative procedure -- in terms of the number of iterations required to obtain a desired accuracy to the fixed-point -- has recently been established in \cite{GGOW:16}.
 In summary, this approach provides a computationally tractable method to normalize linear maps, and consequently to associate a unique regularizer to a collection of equivalent factorizations.